mschuchard/concourse-github-issue-resource/README.md

 ### `version`: designates the Github issue state

 **parameters**
-- `version`: _optional_ The state of the issue specified in the `source` expressed as the enum `Closed` or `Open` (note the states' serialization is implemented by Octocrab to be lowercase strings).
+- `version`: _optional_ The state of the issue specified in the `source` expressed as the enum `closed` or `open` (note the states' serialization is implemented by Octocrab to be lowercase strings).
 This is an output only and is ignored as an input parameter.

 ```yaml
 version:
   state: <issue state>
 ```

-### `check`: returns size two list for Closed Github issues and size one list for Open Github issues
+### `check`: returns size two list for closed Github issues and size one list for open Github issues

 The `check` step determines the state of the specified Github issue.
-If the state is `Closed` then the returned list of versions is size two.
-If the state is `Open` then the returned list of versions is size one.
-This is specifically to trigger pipelines based on the issue state (`Closed` triggers and `Open` does not trigger) because it simulates a delta of versions for `Closed` and not `Open`.
+If the state is `closed` then the returned list of versions is size two.
+If the state is `open` then the returned list of versions is size one.
+This is specifically to trigger pipelines based on the issue state (`closed` triggers and `open` does not trigger) because it simulates a delta of versions for `closed` and not `open`.
 The actual returns are the following (note the states' serialization is implemented by Octocrab to be lowercase strings):

-Closed:
+closed:
 ```json
 [{"state":"open"},{"state":"closed"}]
 ```

-Open:
+open:
 ```json
 [{"state":"open"}]
 ```